Crisis Communication

 Five Reasons to Revisit Your Crisis Communication Plan

-According to PR Newswire, 63 percent of an organization’s market value is attributed to reputation – and a crisis is always a direct threat to reputation.
-The first 120 minutes of a crisis can determine the public’s perception of your company.
 As explained in the PR Crisis Bible, those that prepare for crises recover two-to-three times faster than those that don’t – and in some cases even enhance their reputation through the quality of their response.
-In the wake of the ever-changing response to COVID-19, we offer Five Reasons to Revisit Your Crisis Communication Plan.

 1. Inventory Assets and Vulnerabilities